 If a column base is nominally pinned, it is recommended that the base be modelled as perfectly pinned when using elastic global analysis to calculate the moments and forces in the frame under ULS loading.

-The stiffness of the base may be assumed to be equal to the following proportion of the column stiffness:
+The stiffness of a nominally pinned base may be assumed to be equal to the following proportion of the column stiffness:

 - 10% when assessing frame stability